any-docs/css/content/guides/grid_layout/grid_template_areas/index.md

 ## Using `grid-template-areas` for UI elements

 Many of the grid examples you will find online assume you are using grid for whole page layouts; however, grid can be just as useful for laying out small sections.
-Using {{cssxref("grid-template-areas")}} can be especially nice as it allows you to visualize what your element looks like in the code.
+Using `grid-template-areas` can be especially nice as it allows you to visualize what your element looks like in the code.

 ### Media object example